Mood & Behavioral Disorders: Depression, Bipolar Disorder, OCD, PANDAS, Schizophrenia, AD(H)D, etc.

-Disorders of mood and resulting behavior dysfunction can safely be called epidemic in today’s society.
+Disorders of mood and resulting behavior dysfunctions can safely be called an epidemic in today's society.
 Medical practitioners are dispensing mood-altering drugs at record levels.

 Testing with The Great Plains Laboratory, Inc. offers the practitioner the ability to identify underlying metabolic and toxic factors contributing to a patient's symptoms of depression or other mood disorders.

-The Organic Acids Test includes measure-ments of urine metabolites known to be produced by yeast or by dysbiotic bacteria.
+The Organic Acids Test includes measurements of urine metabolites known to be produced by yeast or by dysbiotic bacteria.
 This test will indicate if candidiasis or overgrowth of Clostridia bacteria are playing a part in chronic conditions.
 Severe digestive symptoms suggest that a Comprehensive Stool Analysis should be added.
-The literature suggests that by-products of intestinal microflora may contribute to mood disorders and depression, and that an inflamed immune system affects the nervous system.
+Literature suggests that by-products of intestinal microflora may contribute to mood disorders and depression, and that an inflamed immune system affects the nervous system.